 Molly McKaughan, senior officer of Program Results Reporting in the Research-Evaluation-Learning unit, leads the Foundation's initiative to produce Program Results Reports on the results and findings of completed projects and national programs, Progress Reports on a selection of active projects and programs, and Grantee Stories on a selection of fellows, scholars, leaders and researchers supported by RWJF.
 The reports, produced by a team of 20 freelance writers and editors, are available on the RWJF website for researchers, policy-makers, and the public.
-A Program Results Report describes the problem addressed, RWJF's interest in the problem and funding in the area, the objectives of the program/project, the strategies used, the results or findings from the work, lessons learned from implementation, post-grant activities, and a bibliography of publications.
-Progress Reports provide answers to a series of questions from interviews with the program officer, the project/program director, and others working in the field about the problem, how the project/program is addressing it, what it’s accomplished to date, challenges faced and lessons learned from them, and what the future holds.
+A Program Results Report describes the problem addressed, RWJF's funding to address it, the objectives of the program/project and the strategies used, the results or findings from the work, lessons learned from implementation, post-grant activities, and a bibliography of publications.
+Progress Reports provide answers to a series of questions from interviews with the program officer, the project/program director, partners and advisors, and others working in the field about the problem, how the project/program is addressing it, what it’s accomplished to date, challenges faced and lessons learned from them, and what the future holds.

-More than 3,200 reports were available as of August 1, 2013.
+More than 3,270 reports were available as of March 1, 2014.
 As McKaughan notes: “Risa Lavizzo-Mourey, our president and CEO, has called this work the historical record of the Foundation, and RWJF is the only foundation engaged in this level of results reporting.”
-As RWJF has started doing retrospectives on its work in various fields—those on tobacco, end-of-life care, and chronic care have been posted to date—the Program Results Reports have proved invaluable to the consultants examining RWJF's work and its outcomes.
+As RWJF has started doing retrospectives on its work in various fields—those on tobacco, end-of-life care, chronic care, and substance use have been posted to date—the Program Results Reports have proved invaluable to the consultants examining RWJF's work and its outcomes.